Skip to content

 Logs provider

-Polkadot-API has a subpackage polkadot-api/logs-provider that can be used to create a provider that will replay node messages from a log file (logsProvider), along with a provider enhancer that can be used to generate the logs consumed by logsProvider: withLogsRecorder.
+One of the enhancers that we created is polkadot-api/logs-provider, that can be used to create a provider that will replay node messages from a log file (logsProvider), along with a provider enhancer that can be used to generate the logs consumed by logsProvider: withLogsRecorder.

 // 1. recording logs